 There’s gotta be a better way

 At what point did it become okay for us to sacrifice our special occasions so that we can spend more on other people?
 It seems kinda crazy when you look at it that way.
-But it’s something we all do.
+Unfortunately, it’s something most of us do.
 We give and give and give, with seemingly no restraint (unless you’ve learned how to use a gift budget, in which case kudos to you!).

 10 Inexpensive (Under $40) Valentine’s Day Gifts